Red coat (military uniform): Canada

 Use of the scarlet tunic originates with the Canadian Militia, a militia raised to support the British Army in British North America, as well as the Canadian government following Confederation in 1867.
 Present dress regulations relating to the scarlet tunic originated from a simplified system ordered by the sovereign in 1902, and later promulgated in the Canadian Militia Dress Regulations 1907 and Militia Order No. 58/1908.
 The dress regulations, including the scarlet tunic, were maintained after the Canadian Militia was reorganized into the Canadian Army in 1940.

 The Canadian Army's universal full dress uniform includes a scarlet tunic.
 Although scarlet is the primary colour of the tunic, its piping is white, and the unit's facing colours appear on the tunic's collar, cuffs, and shoulder straps.
 The universal design also features a trefoil-shaped Austrian knot embroidered atop the facing on the tunic's cuff.
 The variation of the scarlet tunic is also worn by cadets of the Royal Military College of Canada.
 However, some units in the Canadian Army are authorized regimental differences from the Army's universal full dress.
 As a result, some armoured regiments and artillery units substitute dark blue, Canadian-Scottish regiments "archer green", and all rifle/Voltigeur regiments "rifle green" for scarlet tunics as a part of their full dress.

 In addition to the full dress uniform, a scarlet-coloured mess jacket is a part of the authorized mess dress for members of the Canadian Army.
 Several other Canadian uniforms are also derived from the scarlet tunic.
 Members of the City of Toronto Honour Guard, a group of veterans that are employed in the local civil service, wear a scarlet tunic based on Governor General's Foot Guards.
 The dress uniform of the Royal Canadian Mounted Police, a federal law enforcement agency, also incorporates elements of a red coat, referred to as the Red Serge.

 New Zealand

 During the 19th century, several volunteer militias in New Zealand wore a variety of scarlet, dark blue, or green tunics, closely following the contemporary uniforms of the British Army.
+The British red coat coincidentally matched Māori sensibilities of the colour red itself as a symbol of mana and sacred authority: Moehanga once requested Peter Dillon a trip to Calcutta to precure a red coat there, and one Edward Markham recorded that Maori visitors to the landed HMS Alligator in Waitangi in 1834 had “much greater fear of the Red than the Blue jackets” i.e. the sailors of Alligator.
 Presently however, the New Zealand Army Band and the Officer Cadet School are the only units of the New Zealand Army that use the scarlet tunic as part of their ceremonial full dress uniforms.

 In addition to full dress, the standard mess dress for the New Zealand Army includes a scarlet jacket with dark blue/black lapels.